Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Introduction

-Thus, this paper focuses on answering the question: ``\textbf{\textit{Do LRMs know their capability boundaries?}}'' \autoref{fig:overview} shows the overview of our work.
-We begin with the observation that LRMs often exhibit awareness of what they cannot solve (\autoref{sec:cannotSolve}), and we provide evidence for such self-awareness for both black-box and white-box scenarios.
-For black-box models, we show that \textit{reasoning expressions contain clear signals of capability boundaries} (\autoref{sec:cbReasoningTokens}).
-For white-box models, we find that \textit{hidden states encode information that also delineates these boundaries} (\autoref{sec:cbHiddenStates}).
-Taken together, these findings suggest that LRMs can assess, on the fly, whether a given question is beyond capability boundary, thereby enabling more efficient and reliable reasoning (\autoref{sec:reasoningWithCB}).
-We summarize our contributions as follows.
+Accordingly, this paper studies whether LRMs expose \textbf{\textit{early signals predictive of eventual failure}}, and whether such signals can be used to mitigate unproductive reasoning.
+We use the term \emph{capability boundary} in an operational sense: under a fixed evaluation setup, it refers to the empirical separation between questions the model eventually solves and those it does not. \autoref{fig:overview} provides an overview of our approach.
+From both black-box and white-box perspectives, we identify signals that help distinguish unsolvable from solvable questions.
+Leveraging these signals, we enable LRMs to assess, on the fly, whether a question is likely to remain unsolved under the current setup, thereby improving the efficiency and reliability of reasoning.
+We summarize our contributions as:

-\begin{packeditemize} \item We observe indications of LRMs’ self-awareness of capability boundaries by comparing their reasoning confidence, articulated in anthropomorphic tones, with the correctness of their final answers.
-Notably, LRMs know what they cannot solve. \item From a black-box perspective, we reveal LRMs’ capability boundaries through reasoning trajectories.
-Remarkably, their reasoning shows an accelerated growing confidence trajectory for questions within the boundary, but a convergent uncertainty trajectory for questions beyond it. \item From a white-box perspective, we reveal LRMs’ capability boundaries through the hidden states of the last input token.
-Remarkably, solvable and unsolvable questions are almost linearly separable in the hidden space, even before the reasoning begins. \item To leverage capability boundaries during reasoning, we design two simple yet effective optimization strategies: Reasoning Expression Monitoring (black-box) and Hidden States Monitoring (white-box).
-Experiments show that these boundary-aware strategies substantially improve efficiency and reliability without sacrificing accuracy, reducing token usage up to $62.7$ – $93.6\%$.
+\begin{packeditemize} \item We provide empirical evidence that LRMs' reasoning expressions are associated with the correctness of final answers, revealing language patterns that are predictive of eventual failure. \item From a black-box perspective, we characterize failure-predictive reasoning trajectories.
+We identify a diverging pattern: an accelerated growing confidence trajectory for solved questions, but a convergent uncertainty trajectory for unsolved questions. \item From a white-box perspective, we show that the hidden states of the last input token contain information predictive of whether a question will eventually be solved correctly.
+In particular, solvable and unsolvable questions are close to linearly separable in the hidden space, even before reasoning begins. \item We design two test-time monitoring strategies: reasoning expression monitoring (black-box) and hidden states monitoring (white-box).
+Experiments show that these strategies substantially improve efficiency and reliability while largely preserving accuracy, reducing token usage by $62.7$--$93.6\%$. \end{packeditemize}